 Address: 30 Hudson Yards

-Out of the observatories I’ve visited, The Edge was the most disappointing because the surface area of the outdoor section is pretty small, and only covers one side of the building so you don’t get a 360 view like the other observatories.
+Out of the observatories I’ve visited, Edge was the most disappointing because the surface area of the outdoor section is pretty small, and only covers one side of the building so you don’t get a 360 view like the other observatories, even though they say you do.
 This also impacts the crowd size which makes it feel tighter than the rest because everyone wants to be outside.

 Address: 1 Vanderbilt Ave